-An associate degree or higher from an accredited postsecondary institution or at least 60 college credits from an accredited postsecondary institution with at least a 2.0 grade point average (GPA) on a 4.0 scale
+- An associate degree or higher from an accredited postsecondary institution or at least 60 college credits from an accredited postsecondary institution with at least a 2.0 grade point average (GPA) on a 4.0 scale - Military service, documented by a Joint Services Transcript (JST) or Community College of the Air Force (CCAF) transcript (On a case-by-case basis, UMGC may accept other military records as proof of high school equivalency.)

-High school students who meet certain criteria (described on 10) may also be considered for admission and concurrent enrollment.
+High school students who meet certain criteria (described on p.
+12) may also be considered for admission and concurrent enrollment.